Liability Coverage: Why State Minimums Fall Dangerously Short

 What is the difference between MedPay and PIP?

 MedPay covers your medical bills and those of your passengers after an accident, regardless of fault, but it stops there.
 PIP goes further by also covering lost wages (up to 80% in many states), funeral expenses, and replacement services like childcare.
-PIP is mandatory in no-fault states, while MedPay is optional but useful in fault-based states — especially if your health insurance has high deductibles or co-pays.
+PIP is mandatory in no-fault states — including New York, Michigan, and several others — while MedPay is optional but useful in fault-based states, especially if your health insurance has high deductibles or co-pays.
+Florida drivers should note that the state's PIP requirement is set to be repealed effective July 1, 2026, shifting the state to a fault-based system.

 Do I really need uninsured motorist coverage?

-Yes — strongly recommended in all states, even where it's optional.
-About 15.4% of U.S. drivers are currently uninsured, meaning roughly 1 in 7 vehicles on the road has no liability coverage.
+Yes — it's strongly recommended in all states, even where it's optional.
+According to the Insurance Research Council's most recent report, 15.4% of U.S. drivers were uninsured as of 2023, and when you factor in underinsured drivers, 33.4% of drivers on U.S. roads lacked adequate coverage.
 If one of those drivers causes an accident that injures you, you'll have no recourse without UM/UIM coverage.
-It typically costs just $50–$90 per year and should be matched to your bodily injury liability limits.
+It's a relatively affordable add-on that should be matched to your bodily injury liability limits for maximum protection.

 How much net worth do you need before umbrella insurance makes sense?

 Most financial advisors recommend considering an umbrella policy once your net worth exceeds $100,000–$200,000, as that's when personal asset exposure becomes a real risk in a serious lawsuit.
-An umbrella policy adding $1 million in coverage typically costs just $150–$400/year — a small price for significant peace of mind.
-If you have a teen driver, a pool, a boat, or rental properties, the threshold drops even lower.
+An umbrella policy adding $1 million in coverage averages around $383 per year for a standard household — a small price for significant peace of mind.
+If you have a teen driver, a pool, a boat, or rental properties, the threshold for needing umbrella coverage drops even lower.
+See our full breakdown of when umbrella insurance makes sense for more detail.